River Tubing in the Georgia Mountains

 The water is calm and relatively shallow, with rocks along the river and on the bottom of the riverbed.
-You are going to occasionally float into a rock and need to push yourself off of it to continue floating downstream.
-The amount of recent rain will affect the water level of the river, and if it has been dry, then you’ll find yourself needing to push off and work a little harder to continue downstream.
+Expect to occasionally float into a rock and need to push off of it to continue floating downstream.
+The amount of recent rain will affect the water level of the river, and if the weather has been dry, it will take a little more work to continue downstream.
 There are a couple of swimming holes with water deeper than 5′, but the area is mostly shallow water.

-This stretch of the river can get very busy, so if you want to avoid the crowds, plan on getting there very early.
+This stretch of the river can get very busy, so get there early to avoid the crowds.
 Dogs are welcome to float along with you.

 There is a picnic pavilion with tables and grills, as well as a cafe with seating on the deck overlooking the river.
 No coolers, cans, glass, or alcohol.
 Must wear shoes (flip-flops are not allowed).

 There is also a single waterslide available for an additional $5 (must be at least 42″ tall).
 Push sticks are available to purchase for $5 and are highly recommended.
 Reservations are recommended.

 Cool River Tubing is open 7 days per week from Memorial Day to Labor Day.
 Hours are generally from 9:00 am – 6:00 pm, weather permitting.
 Call to inquire about hours during other seasons.

 - Headquarters: 112 Poplar Stump Road, Helen, GA

 - Mainstreet Booth: 8600 North Main St, Helen, GA